jwdeveloper/SpigotTester/README.md

 [Download latest version](https://github.com/jwdeveloper/SpigotTester/releases/latest)

-It is Plugin-Library for Spigot plugins integration testing.
-This library is created to behave simillar Junit so you can find a lot of common things.
-In order to use it every Test's class from your plugin should implement interface `SpigotTest`
+This is a tool designed for adding integration tests to spigot plugins.
+This library is created to behave simillar to Junit so you will find a lot similarities.
+In order to use it every class from your plugin which contains a test should extend the abstract class `SpigotTest`

+# Examples

-Example Plugin main
+## Example Plugin main
 ``` java
 public final class PluginMain extends JavaPlugin implements SpigotTesterSetup {